dslee140/BE223A/README.md

 ## Database

-- Lavanya: Explored the unknowns of the DB world and did her magic.
+- Lavanya: Explored different DBMS options for implementation of the Database module for the project
+ - Wrote all functions in database_functions.py (to setup connection, create tables, push / query data, reorganizing dataframes)
+ - Code outline to integrate Web Application with Database
+ - Co-wrote application_script.ipynb with Jennifer

 ## Machine learning